DEVELOPERS

 No vendor lock-in.
 PEAC is an open standard (Apache-2.0).
 Self-host, use Originary, or build your own conformant implementation.
 Your policies, records, and verification logic work across any PEAC-conformant system.

-Need integration support?
+Need managed verification or integration support?

+Originary Verify offers hosted verification, managed keys, and enterprise evidence exports.
 Commercial support is available for teams deploying at scale.